I WANT TO PLACE AN ORDER FOR A REPAIR! HOW DOES THIS WORK?

 Shipping jeans, especially heavyweight and raw denim, is expensive, and operating a repair business is more than just sewing labor, so please understand that shipping and handling is not a negotiable cost.
 I use priority shipping with tracking to make sure your jeans arrive safely and quickly!

 My pricing is fair: I'm a one-person operation, and every step of the process is done with my two hands.
 From massive reconstructions of blowouts to preventative maintenance, I take the time to repair things right for a truly high quality restoration.
 All repairs are done on my Singer 47w70 darning machine, and the fabric is rewoven using thread- that means no bulky patches or crude heavy stitching.
 I especially love to blend thread colors to recreate unique faded denim patterns.
 Read more about my philosophy here!

-- WHAT CAN YOU REPAIR ON MY JEANS?
+WHAT CAN YOU REPAIR ON MY JEANS?
 DO YOU ONLY REPAIR JEANS?
 WHAT ABOUT BLACK OR UNIQUE COLOR DENIM?